mli43/Cuda-Optimization-for-SpMM/code/python_utils/Readme.md

 `python convert_mtx.py <directory>`:
 1. This script converts all `dense.mtx` matrices in the subdirectories of supplied directory into dense matrix representation.
 Stored as `dense.in` at the same subdirectory where `dense.mtx` is found.
-2. This function converts all `*.mtx` that is not `dense.mtx` in the subdirectories of supplied directory into CSR and CSC matrix representation.
-Stored as `filename.csr` or `filename.csc` at the  same subdirectory where `filename.mtx` is found.
+2. This script converts all `*.mtx` that is not `dense.mtx` in the subdirectories of supplied directory into CSR, CSC, and row-major COO matrix representation.
+Stored as `filename.csr`, `filename.csc`, or `filename.coo` at the same subdirectory where `filename.mtx` is found.

 ## File formats
 `*.mtx`: These are the files stored in matrix market format.
 See [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html).